-Grayson is a graduate of the University of California Santa Barbara, where he earned a degree in Paleobiology.
-He has worked with nearly 200 species of animals from sign language-using chimpanzees to venomous snakes, and has over 25 years of experience owning and handling exotic reptiles.
-Grayson's extensive experience includes being an Animal Curator, Reptile Specialist, Veterinary Clinic Technician, Academy Instructor, and Senior Education Specialist.
+Grayson is 3rd generation paleontologist and a graduate of the University of California Santa Barbara, where he earned a degree in Paleobiology.
+He has over 25 years of experience with exotic reptiles, as well as extensive experience as an Animal Curator, Reptile Specialist, Veterinary Clinic Technician, Academy Instructor, and Senior Education Specialist.
 He has over two decades of hands-on experience educating children.
 In 2012, Grayson also started the Rock & Roll Reptiles Mobile Museum of Zoology, Paleontology, & Natural History.

 Mariya is a Director, Screenwriter and Producer.
 She has worked in Theater productions (Open Space Theater) and as a Journalist (Ren Tv, TNT, NTV) in Russia.
-Inspired by the tradition of American cinema, she moved to Los Angeles to continue her development as an artist.
 Mariya directed Women In Film PSA for the charity “A New Way of Life” that won the Gold Aurora Award, 2017.
 She has two narrative films (“The Dead are Silent”, “On The Way to Lovetown”) and a feature documentary titled “22” in the festival circuit.
 She was nominated in the Best Director category for “Danny Danielle” movie at the 48 Film Project festival in 2018.
 Mariya’s teaching experience includes Directing Workshop at Rough Cut Film Festival and writing mentorship at Young Storytellers program.

 Assistant Robotics Instructor